Swrve/swrve-android-sdk/docs/upgrade_guide.md

 Also, the SDK will warn if you initialize the SDK with an `Object.toString()` as the user id:

-“Please double-check your user id.
-It seems to be Object.toString(): UserIdStorage@12313”
+Please double-check your user id.
+It seems to be `Object.toString(): UserIdStorage@12313`